pypa/cibuildwheel/docs/setup.md

     for more info.

-This is convenient as it's quicker to iterate, and because the builds are happening in manylinux Docker containers, they're perfectly reproducable.
+This is convenient as it's quicker to iterate, and because the builds are happening in manylinux Docker containers, they're perfectly reproducible.

 Install cibuildwheel and run a build like this: